What’s on this October half term in South Devon 2021

 Visit the Woodlands website for more information and to book your visit.

-Find out more about what’s happening this October at Paignton Zoo on its website.
+Find out more about what’s happening this October at Paignton Zoo and book tickets on its website.

 For more details and to book your visit see the Kents Cavern website.